 Confidential STD Testing Questions and Answers

-Visit Eastway Medical Clinic And Urgent Care for your affordable, quick and confidential STD testing and treatment by our board-certified doctors.
+Visit Eastway Medical Clinic And Urgent Care for your affordable, quick and confidential STD testing and treatment by our board-certified doctors in Charlotte, NC.
 Don’t allow STDs to ruin your health.
-For more information call us today or book an appointment online.
-We serve patients from Charlotte NC, Harrisburg NC, Concord NC, Mint Hill NC, Matthews NC, Belmont NC, Pineville NC, Kannapolis NC, Monroe NC, and Mt Holly NC.
+For more information, please call us or request an appointment online.

 What Are STDs?

 Sexually transmitted diseases (STDs) are diseases passed from one person to another through sexual activity including vaginal, oral, and anal sex.
 STDs are also referred to STIs (Sexually transmitted Infections).
 These are usually caused by bacteria, viruses, or parasites.

 There are many types of STDs and common ones are Chlamydia, Gonorrhea, Syphilis, Genital Herpes, HIV, Genital Warts, Trichomoniasis, and Viral Hepatitis B. Bacterial Vaginosis causes symptoms including thin white or gray vaginal discharge with strong fish-like odor, vaginal itching/burning and pain on urination.

 STDs are very common, and CDC estimates 20 million new infections occur every year in the United States.
 It is estimated by American Sexual Health Association that 1 in 2 sexually active individuals will contract an STD by age 25.
 Majority of STDs occur between ages 15 and 24 and only about 12% of people in this age range receive STD testing each year.
 These infections affect women and men of all backgrounds and economic levels.